Radd-25/Ldkm_Python/README.md

 Simply open `index.html` in any modern web browser.

 ## Notes

-- The implementation uses absolute positioning to strictly adhere to the Figma design layout.
 - Fonts (Arimo, Inter, Noto Sans) are loaded from Google Fonts.

 ## 🤝 Credits